New Zealand

 Visit The Cookie Project NZ or participate in a workshop with The Impact Initiative to unpack the meaning of social enterprises and impact entrepreneurship.

 Travel outside of the city today to Rotorua, a town set on its namesake lake on New Zealand’s North Island, renowned for its geothermal activity and Māori culture.
-Visit Te Puia, featuring dramatic geysers, bubbling mud, and beautiful native bush.
-Explore the Rotorua Geothermal Park and Māori culture and restaurant.
+Get to know the farming culture of New Zealand at Rotorua’s Agrodome.
+The 350-acre farm has a variety of animals for you to meet!

 Te Papa Tongarewa is New Zealand’s national museum.
-The Māori name translates literally to ‘container of treasures’.
-A fuller interpretation is ‘our container of treasured things and people that spring from mother earth here in New Zealand’.
+The Māori name translates literally to ‘container of treasures.’
+A fuller interpretation is ‘our container of treasured things and people that spring from mother earth here in New Zealand.’
 Visit on a guided tour.
-Then head to Te Puni Kokiri to learn about Māori business initiatives.

 Wind down your trip with Poroporoaki, a traditional Māori closing.
 Begin your journey home.